|

 Ilena, The Doctor and Turlough departed, confident that

-their new friends and allies would manage.
+their new friends and allies would manage to find peace.

 Doctor and Ace encountered a woman called Mags, who was